utdata/thcic-pudf/README.md

   ) })
 ---

+# Birth outcomes for Texas

 > This repo is not yet public though some knitted workbooks are.
-We make public once we are all ready.
+I'll make public once we are all ready.

-# Birth outcomes for Texas

 This is an analysis of the [Texas Inpatient Public Use Data File](https://www.dshs.texas.gov/thcic/hospitals/Inpatientpudf.shtm) for a series of birth outcomes.